Justcorplabs/AnalystLab-Africa/README.md

 - **30 numerical features**
 - **10 categorical features**
 - **72 transformed machine-learning features**
-- Final ML-ready dataset: **1,470 Ã— 74**
+- Final ML-ready dataset: **1,470 x 74**

 The encoder and scaler are fitted on the **training set only** to reduce data leakage.

 ---

-## Week 3 â€” Advanced Data Analysis, Statistical Validation & Feature Engineering
+## Week 3 - Advanced Data Analysis, Statistical Validation & Feature Engineering

-Week 3 builds directly on the Week 2 cleaned dataset (`cleaned_employee_attrition.csv`) â€” no re-cleaning of the raw data was performed.
+Week 3 builds directly on the Week 2 cleaned dataset (`cleaned_employee_attrition.csv`) - no re-cleaning of the raw data was performed.

 ### Analysis performed

 - 14 advanced visualisations (numerical, categorical, bivariate, multivariate, correlation, group comparisons, target-variable analysis)
-- 5 statistical hypothesis tests, each with stated Hâ‚€/Hâ‚, method justification, test statistic, p-value, and business interpretation:
+- 5 statistical hypothesis tests, each with stated H0/H1, method justification, test statistic, p-value, and business interpretation:
-  - Chi-square test â€” Attrition Ã— OverTime
+  - Chi-square test - Attrition x OverTime
-  - Chi-square test â€” Attrition Ã— Marital Status
+  - Chi-square test - Attrition x Marital Status
-  - Mann-Whitney U test â€” Monthly Income by Attrition
+  - Mann-Whitney U test - Monthly Income by Attrition
-  - Mann-Whitney U test â€” Distance From Home by Attrition
+  - Mann-Whitney U test - Distance From Home by Attrition
-  - Kruskal-Wallis test â€” Job Satisfaction across Job Role
+  - Kruskal-Wallis test - Job Satisfaction across Job Role
-  - Spearman correlation â€” Years at Company vs. Years with Current Manager
+  - Spearman correlation - Years at Company vs. Years with Current Manager
 - Feature evaluation and selection (correlation analysis, mutual information, multicollinearity check)
 - Dataset refinement into a final modelling dataset
 - Business Insights and Recommendations report

 ### New engineered features

-- `SatisfactionIndex` â€” composite mean of the four satisfaction/balance survey scores
+- `SatisfactionIndex` - composite mean of the four satisfaction/balance survey scores
-- `CompaRatio` â€” Monthly Income relative to the average for the employee's job level
+- `CompaRatio` - Monthly Income relative to the average for the employee's job level
-- `JobHopIntensity` â€” number of prior companies relative to total working years
+- `JobHopIntensity` - number of prior companies relative to total working years
-- `StagnationRiskFlag` â€” compound flag for overtime + poor work-life balance + no recent promotion
+- `StagnationRiskFlag` - compound flag for overtime + poor work-life balance + no recent promotion

 ### Feature evaluation decisions

-- **Removed:** `LongCommuteFlag` â€” a deterministic re-encoding of `DistanceFromHome`, redundant.
+- **Removed:** `LongCommuteFlag` - a deterministic re-encoding of `DistanceFromHome`, redundant.
-- **Retained with a multicollinearity note:** `YearsAtCompany`, `YearsInCurrentRole`, `YearsWithCurrManager` (correlated 0.71â€“0.84), flagged for Week 4 modelling choices.
+- **Retained with a multicollinearity note:** `YearsAtCompany`, `YearsInCurrentRole`, `YearsWithCurrManager` (correlated 0.71-0.84), flagged for Week 4 modelling choices.
-- **Retained with a data-quality note:** `PerformanceRating` has only two observed values across the dataset â€” a real limitation, not an error.
+- **Retained with a data-quality note:** `PerformanceRating` has only two observed values across the dataset - a real limitation, not an error.

 ### Week 3 output

-- Final modelling dataset: **1,470 rows Ã— 45 columns**
+- Final modelling dataset: **1,470 rows x 45 columns**
 - Business Insights and Recommendations report (Word document)

 Key findings: overtime, marital status, and monthly income (relative to job-level peers) are all statistically significantly associated with attrition.
-Job satisfaction does **not** differ significantly across job roles â€” role-level attrition differences are better explained by workload and pay structure than by reported satisfaction.
+Job satisfaction does **not** differ significantly across job roles - role-level attrition differences are better explained by workload and pay structure than by reported satisfaction.

 ---